 AI can improve the safety of the plant for its workers.
 It can also help save money by optimizing resources and reducing energy consumption.
 As a result, AI has become increasingly integrated into our day-to-day lives as technology advances.
 As AI expands, our world moves faster and faster into the technology era.

 Industrial operations such as semiconductors, oil and gas, manufacturing, and others typically have water treatment plants and processes.
 However, they have significant capacity needs with specific water quality requirements.
 Because of these factors, multiple treatment processes utilize hundreds of inputs and outputs for controls.

 By using AI in these types of operations:

 Reduction of waste and costs.

-Labor costs are on the rise, and cost reduction is one of the biggest challenges.
+Labor costs are rising, and cost reduction is one of the biggest challenges.
 In addition, due to the global pandemic, labor resources are at a record low status worldwide, causing millions of dollars in losses resulting from production delays.
 With AI, labor demand is reduced and even eliminated.
 As robotics moves from fantasy into reality, AI provides the solution to perform the daily task that previously was 100% relied upon by human intervention.
 The need to maintain their supply at an affordable price for the end-user.
-The process of quality management requires specific tools and methods that are not generally available to all industrial producers.
-AI is used to increase the quality of industrial water plant products and services.
+The quality management process requires tools and methods that are not generally available to all industrial producers.
+AI increases the quality of industrial water plant products and services.
 Companies can reduce the time, cost, and effort required to ensure that their output is of the highest possible quality and lower their risk of failure.